Contact

 Checkout fully customizable only in the Plus plan

-• Plugins can slow down or make your website unstable.
+• Plugin conflicts can slow down or break sites

 Advantages